-This document describes an S-100 compliant product specification for surface currents and it specifies the content, structure, and metadata needed for creating a fully compliant S-111 ENC and for its portrayal within an S-100 Surface Current product.
+This document describes an S-100 compliant product specification for surface currents and it specifies the content, structure, and metadata needed for creating a fully compliant S-111 product and for its portrayal within an S-100 electronic charting environment.
 This product specification includes the content model, the encoding, the feature catalogue and metadata.
-The surface current product may be used alone or combined with an S-101 ENC or other S-100 compatible data.
+The surface current product may be used either alone or combined with other S-100 compatible data.